Iveco SuperAV: ACV

 Fuel tanks are external for passenger protection, and unlike the AAV, the SuperAV doesn't expel black smoke upon engine start and has a quietly running engine.
 The SuperAV uses a 690 hp engine to propel the vehicle at 6 knot in water and up to 65 mph on land; reserve buoyancy is 21 percent.
 It weighs 29 tonnes (63,000 lb) with a 6,000 lb payload capacity, and has a range of 10 nmi at sea followed by 200 mi on land, or 350 mi entirely on land.

 On 24 November 2015, the Marines selected the BAE Systems/Iveco SuperAV, along with the SAIC Terrex, to move on to the engineering and manufacturing development phase of the ACV 1.1 program.
 BAE was awarded a $103.8 million contract to build 16 vehicles by late 2016 for testing, which will begin in early 2017 and last one year.
 The company plans to build its ACV prototypes at its York, Pennsylvania facility.
 A final winner is planned to be chosen in 2018 to build 204 vehicles, with the first entering service in 2020 and all delivered by 2023.

 On 19 June 2018, the Marine Corps announced that BAE Systems had been selected to deliver vehicles for the ACV 1.1 program to begin replacing the Amphibious Assault Vehicle; 30 low-rate production vehicles will be built with deliveries beginning in late 2019.
 The Marine Corps plans to buy 204 ACV 1.1 vehicles in this first phase of the effort with initial operating capability planned for early 2020, fielding in late 2020, and full operational capability scheduled for 2023.
 The design will be upgraded before moving on to the ACV 1.2 phase.

-In 15 October 2020, Iveco announced that the first fleet of 18 ACVs had been delivered to a platoon of Marines after five years of testing development.
+On 15 October 2020, Iveco announced that the first fleet of 18 ACVs had been delivered to a platoon of Marines after five years of testing development.
 They were officially introduced into Marine Corps service on 4 November.
 Initial Operational Capability (IOC) was declared on 13 November, and full-rate production was approved on 10 December.